GREEN COMMUNITIES GRANT PROGRAM

 - Implement Expedited Permitting of Renewable Energy Generating Facilities

 - Create an Energy Reduction Plan to Reduce Municipal Energy Consumption

 - Adopt the Stretch Energy Code

-Utilizing $651,900 of funding from the Green Communities Program, the Capital Projects and Facilities Management Division has completed a variety of energy conservation measures across municipal facilities including the Main Library, the Callahan Senior Center, Police Department Headquarters, and Fire Department Headquarters.
+Utilizing funding from the Green Communities Program, the Capital Projects and Facilities Management Division has completed a variety of energy conservation measures across municipal facilities including the Main Library, the Callahan Senior Center, Police Department Headquarters, and Fire Department Headquarters.

 Installed measures include LED lighting, rooftop unit and chiller replacements, as well as HVAC renovations encompassing boiler replacements and building automation system (BAS) upgrades.

 In partnership with Capital Projects and Facilities Management, the Framingham Public Schools have utilized $200,000 of 2020 Green Communities Grant funding to implement refrigeration upgrades, steam system improvements, and HVAC upgrades.
 More information can be found here.